-A programme to explore proposals from the Sustainable Farming and our Land consultation.
+A programme to explore proposals for the Sustainable Farming Scheme

 Working with Menter a Busnes, we have launched a co-design programme.
 Last year, we made a commitment to work with farmers and other land managers.
 We will work with you to explore some of the more practical aspects from last year’s consultation.

 We appreciate that there are many challenges at the moment.
 But this is an opportunity to get involved in a positive and forward looking discussion.
 We need your ideas and experience to help design future policy as we continue to:

 - prepare for our departure from the EU

 This co-design phase will focus on the proposed Farm Sustainability Review process.
 It will also comprise four main areas for action as proposed within the consultation.
 These include:

 - farm development opportunities - exploring ideas to support sustainable farm management, and help you make any changes.
 This could involve the creation of a farm development strategy.
 This would include ways to help you achieve short, medium and long term ambitions

 - soil husbandry - considering ideas for improved nutrient and manure management, and improving soil structure